JCPedroza/fcc-cip-py/algorithms/find_the_symmetric_difference/README.md

 <p>Create a function that takes two or more arrays and returns an array of their symmetric difference.
 The returned array must contain only unique values (no duplicates).</p>

 <h3>References</h3>

 <ul>
   <li><a href="https://www.freecodecamp.org/learn/coding-interview-prep/algorithms/find-the-symmetric-difference">
-    Find the Symmetric Difference problem at freeCodeCamp
+    Find the Symmetric Difference problem at freeCodeCamp's Coding Interview Prep
   </a></li>
 </ul>